DietkeSt/liric/README.md

-# Liric - A Song Lyrics MadLibs Game ♪♫
+# Liric - A Song Lyric MadLib Game ♪♫

 Liric is a MadLibs-style game where you create song lyrics based on a chosen topic.
 You'll be asked for various words, and then the game will generate and display the song lyrics for you.
 You can choose from different topics such as beach, love, and nature to customize the theme of your lyrics.
 Enjoy creating your unique song!